-When I’m building a stone wall, laying patio pavers, or doing some masonry job, some of my costumers feel the confidence to ask me the difference between fire pits and chimeneas, and which one is better for them.
+When I’m building a stone wall, laying driveway pavers, building a travertine patio, or doing any other masonry job, some of my costumers feel the confidence to ask me the difference between fire pits and chimeneas, and which one is better for them.
 Since I’m not the guy who’s going to try to sell them a service right away, I always give them the ups and downs of everything.

 You may be wondering: Why doesn’t he try to sell them something right away if they’re asking for the information?
 Well, it’s because I want people to recommend our job to their friends, and if I sell them something that’s not going to work in their place, they’re going to complain about us, and I don’t like that.
 I’m proud to always be honest and clear about my job.
 If you have hired us, you’ll know that’s true.

 Difference between fire pits and chimeneas:

 They were pretty much designed for the same purpose: warm up your backyard (or front yard) during cold months.

 A chimenea is pretty much a pot belly stove to contain fire, and it has the shape of a funnel.
 You burn a fire in a bowl that’s usually 24 inches or so in diameter, so you can’t burn large fires.
 The chimenea is very ornamental and it’s perfect for very small backyards.

 Obviously, the visibility of the smoke and fire is very, very limited.
 The smoke blows up in the end of the funnel, but your patio won’t get smoky.
 Also, the chimenea will retaing more heat, but won’t warm up your patio as much as a fire pit.